alnraz/glowessence/README.md

-# jilmari-site
+# GlowEssence
-A beautiful wellbeing website for Jilmari, featuring natural skincare products and self-care content.
+GlowEssence is a radiant wellbeing brand by Jilmari, featuring natural skincare products like our handmade Banana, Watermelon, and Apple scrubs, plus exclusive handcrafted crochet swimwear.
+Discover self-care rituals, glowing skin formulas, and artisan beauty — all in one soulful destination